 On March 31, 2020, EPCOR entered into a 20-year design, build, own, maintain and transfer (DBOMT) agreement with the Trans Mountain Pipeline L.P. and a corresponding design-build agreement with a partnership between Kiewit Energy Group and Western Pacific Enterprises.
 The scope of the DBOMT is to build and maintain electrical sub-station infrastructure along the Trans Mountain pipeline expansion project.
-As part of the DBOMT agreement, EPCOR acquired certain early work assets previously completed by EPCOR in respect to the electrical sub-station infrastructure from Trans Mountain Pipeline L.P.
-The Company started construction on the project pursuant to the DBOMT in April 2020 and is expected to be complete by the fourth quarter of 2021, with the maintenance period lasting 20 years.
+The Company started construction on the project in April 2020 and the project was ready for energization in 2021, except for work at two sites, which triggered the 20-year maintenance period as of December 1, 2021.
+Construction work at the two remaining sites will be finalized in 2022 and these sites will be moved into the maintenance phase once the remaining work is completed.

 EPCOR is considering constructing a renewable natural gas facility within the footprint of its existing Gold Bar wastewater treatment facility.
 The proposed facility would reduce flaring and greenhouse gas emissions while creating a green energy product for re-sale.
-The proposed facility would be expected to produce 230,000 gigajoules of renewable natural gas per year of operation.
+The proposed facility would be expected to produce approximately 230,000 gigajoules of renewable natural gas per year of operation.

-EPCOR was previously awarded franchises by two municipalities and one township in the Southern Bruce region of Ontario near Kincardine to use municipal rights-of-way to build, own and operate a natural gas distribution system.
+EPCOR was awarded franchises by two municipalities and one township in the Southern Bruce region of Ontario near Kincardine to use municipal rights-of-way to build, own and operate a natural gas distribution system.
 EPCOR received all requisite approvals and started construction of the gas distribution system in July 2019, through a design build contractor.
-EPCOR's Southern Bruce natural gas distribution system was connected to two industrial customers and one agricultural customer in the Municipality of Kincardine in August 2020.
-Connections to residential customers also commenced in October 2020.
-At December 31, 2020, 158km out of total 296km length of the pipeline has been installed.
-The remaining portion of the system is expected to be substantially complete by the end of 2021.
+EPCOR's Southern Bruce natural gas distribution system started connections to industrial, agricultural and residential customers in second half of 2020.
+At December 31, 2021, 250 km out of total 296 km length of the pipeline has been installed.
+The remaining portion of the system, including two small communities, is expected to be substantially complete by the end of 2022.